Last Updated: October 20, 2014 @ 10:56 am

 In order to provide users with maximum flexibility, VMs purchased through UT-V are provisioned in 1GB increments with user-defined amounts of RAM, CPU and disk storage.

 Billing and Accounting

-UT-V will provide accounting information to the Central Business Office for the following billable events:
+UT-V will provide accounting information to ITS Billing for the following billable events:

 Termination of Service

 Customers are required to give 30 days advanced notice to terminate UT-V service.
 This notice must be made through a Footprints ticket which can be submitted via the ITS Help Desk.

 Availability of UT-V is subject to any published ITS Networking and Data Center maintenance events.
 In addition, there are four types of maintenance events specific to UT-V: